 The court found that since the circumstances showed the wife should be able to return to work, the motions judge did not commit an error in changing spousal support, and as such did not commit an error.
 The court dismissed the appeal and ordered the wife to pay $4,100 in costs.

 The court’s decision indicates that orders for indefinite spousal support may not actually mean that spousal support will continue on a permanent basis.
 Courts can consider a range of factors when considering whether such an order shall be changed.

-The lawyers of Arbesman Hamilton LLP can help you if you have questions about spousal support, separation, or divorce.
+The lawyers of NULaw can help you if you have questions about spousal support, separation, or divorce.
 We can help you make informed decisions during what can be a very stressful time.
 Our pragmatic approach to family law keeps your best interests in mind while aiming to avoid high costs and emotional turmoil.
 Please call us at 416-481-5604 or contact us online to schedule a consultation today.